crate/cratedb-guide/docs/start/modelling/json.md

 **standard SQL**, making it an excellent choice for applications that handle diverse or evolving schemas.

-CrateDB’s support for dynamic objects, nested structures, and dot-notation querying brings the best of both relational and document-based data modelling — without leaving the SQL world.
+CrateDB’s support for dynamic objects, nested structures, and bracket notation querying brings the best of both relational and document-based data modelling — without leaving the SQL world.